ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-07-03-devlog-calamancy.md

 Note that for each round, we are adding more examples to the corpus.
 After six to seven syncs at the course of four months, we arrived at our target dataset size.
-Finally, we also try to correct our *past* annotations based on our revisions to the annotation guidelines.
+Finally, we also tried to correct our *past* annotations based on our revisions to the annotation guidelines.
 However, there are no checks or QA for these corrections so I wasn't able to track their diffs.